brandur/sorg/content/passages-drafts/001-portland.md

 The city's beautiful.
-Calm and well-maintained downtown streets spread out to become eclectic inner city suburbs where each house has an interesting shape and clusters of wild shrubbery instead of the usual lawn.
-The shops and sights offer an amazing variety; in the first few days we ate at Atsuri, a ramen shop whose only other location is Tokyo, had espresso and Turkish delight at the top of a double decker bus parked permanently parked behind a row of food trucks (ToV coffee & tea), and had the best hot wings of my life at Pok Pok.
+Calm and well-maintained downtown streets spread out to become eclectic inner city suburbs where each house has an interesting shape.
+Clusters of wild shrubbery grow out front instead of the usual lawn.
+The shops and sights offer an amazing variety; in the first few days we ate at Atsuri, a ramen shop whose only other location is in Tokyo, had espresso and Turkish delight at the top of a double decker bus parked permanently parked behind a row of food trucks (ToV coffee & tea), and had the best hot wings of my life at Pok Pok.

 The wedding took place outside the city in Hillsboro atop a hill overlooking a vinyard on one side, and a golden field